King's Lynn: Parks

 The largest of the town's several public parks are the Walks, a historic 17-hectare urban park in the centre of King's Lynn.
 They are the only town walk in Norfolk to survive from the 18th century.
 The Heritage Lottery Fund donated £4.3 million towards restoring them and adding modern amenities.
-They also include the Red Mount, a Grade II-listed 15th-century chapel.
+They also include the Red Mount, a Grade I-listed 15th-century chapel.
 In 1998, the Walks were designated by English Heritage as a Grade II national historic park.

 The Walks as a whole had a different, earlier origin, conceived of not as a municipal park, as one understands the term today, but as a promenade for citizens, away from the smell, grime and bustle of the town centre.
 Harding's Pits form another public park, to the south of the town.
 This informal area of open space with large public sculptures was laid out to reflect the town's history.
 Harding's Pits are managed by local volunteers under a management firm, which successfully fought off a Borough Council attempts to turn them into an attenuation drain.